madiali/mips-emulator/notes/need-to-check.md

 * ProgramLoaderTest.parsesHexAndBinValues: DataMemory mapped to 0xDEADBEEF (negative) sorted correctly due to MemoryMapper using Integer.compareUnsigned, but the start address is negative.
   * If this causes problems (it might be fine though), we can say that the JSON shouldn't map to an address above 0x7FFFFFFF.
   * Make sure that all int fields are checked as `Strings` or `int`s.
+* VGADisplayBMPController: Will creating files in /img work when we package the program into a .jar?